 Balance disorders are a common problem that affects about 15% of the population.
 They can occur due to certain health conditions, medications, or problems with your inner ear or brain.
 At South Valley Neurology, the expert neurologists provide comprehensive diagnosis and treatment of balance disorders.
-To schedule a pediatric care appointment, call the office in San Jose, California.
-For older children and adults, call the office in Morgan Hill, California, or use the online booking tool today.
+To schedule an appointment, please call our office number 669-207-0046.

 Balance disorders are a group of conditions that cause you to feel unsteady or dizzy.
 If you have a balance disorder, you might feel like you’re spinning, floating, or moving, even when sitting completely still.

 Everyone gets dizzy from time to time, but if your symptoms persist for days or even weeks, it may point to a more serious underlying health problem.
 Early intervention and treatment can minimize the uncomfortable symptoms of balance disorders and help you return to your favorite activities.

 As balance disorders progress, you might also experience falls or the feeling that you’re going to fall.

 At South Valley Neurology, the team treats a variety of balance disorders, including:

 Positional vertigo causes brief, intense periods of dizziness.
 Typically, symptoms occur after changing the position of your head.
 For example, you might feel as though the room is spinning if you look down at the floor or out the window.
 Positional vertigo can occur due to a head injury or as a result of the natural aging process.

 Labyrinthitis is a balance disorder that occurs due to an infection of your inner ear.
 Over time, the inflammation triggers dizziness and a loss of balance.
 Many people experience labyrinthitis following an upper respiratory infection like the common cold or seasonal flu.